 - Soft cheese: You’ll never go wrong with a nice oozy camembert.

 - Blue cheese: A nice Cropwell Bishop Stilton is the obvious seasonal choice, but actually we tend to pick Saint Agur.

 For us, there’s always a soft goats cheese log, plus one with fruit; usually a Wensleydale with cranberry.
 And for a family-only board I’ll often replace the blue with a Port Salut just because the kids love it and it reminds us of family holidays.

 Mix it up! the joy of picking at a cheese board is the variation in textures and flavours.
 So go for it;

-- Something salty – roasted nuts (big finger-food ones like almonds, pecans, walnuts), prosciutto, olives in a bowl (not everyone loves them, so keep them separate!)
+- Something salty – roasted nuts (big finger-food ones like almonds, pecans, walnuts), prosciutto, olives in a bowl.

 - Something sweet – dried apricots, fresh fruits like grapes or figs, some clear runny honey to drizzle

-- biscuits – I find the supermarkets own brands are nicer than the obligatory Jacobs mix.
+- biscuits – I find the supermarkets own brands are great if I’m on a budget; if I’m feeling like splashing out then I’ll pick the posh ones.
 Have a selection on hand, everyone has a different favourite

 - condiments – who doesn’t love a small jar of special chutney or relish?